farazahmadkhan15/grey-faraz-docs/packages/create-grey-docs/template/content/en/index.md

 ### Create

-To get started, use our create-grey-docs package!
+To get started, use our create-grey-docs-faraz package!

 ```
-npx create-grey-docs
+npx create-grey-docs-faraz
 ```

 or

 ```
-yarn create grey-docs
+yarn create grey-docs-faraz
 ```

 ### Develop